-Do you have furniture in your home that needs a makeover but you don’t want to shell out the cash for expensive store-bought chalk paint?
-Making your own chalk paint recipe for furniture is easy and can save you money over expensive chalky furniture paints.
+Do you have a piece of furniture in your home that needs a makeover but you don’t want to shell out the cash for expensive name brand chalk paints?
+Making your own chalk paint recipe for furniture is easy and can save you money over expensive chalky finish furniture paints.

 Here, we’ll guide you through exactly how to make your own chalk paint recipe with simple ingredients.
 With very little effort and expense, painting your furniture will be easy and fun!
 However, if you want to make your own DIY chalk paint recipe, you need to know a few important things first.